Actor-Relational Database Systems: A Manifesto: Outlook and Conclusion

 \section{Outlook and Conclusion}

-This paper has made the case for actor database systems, a new data management approach combining the virtues of actor runtimes and classic databases.
-Actor database systems comprise logical actors with asynchronous operations as well as transactional features and declarative querying, providing for modularity, parallelism, fault tolerance, and security.
-We believe that actor database systems open up exciting research possibilities in various aspects of data management ranging from conceptual modeling to system design.
-A few of these possibilities are discussed further in Appendix~\ref{sec:research:opportunities}.
+This paper has made the case for actor-relational database systems, an emerging data management approach combining the virtues of actor runtimes and classic databases.
+Actor-relational database systems comprise logical actors with asynchronous operations as well as transactional features and declarative querying, providing for modularity, parallelism, fault tolerance, and security.
 We argue that increasingly the world of interactive data-intensive applications will look more like the scenario depicted in Figure~\ref{fig:example:app}, where a combination of complex logic and data management is the norm.
-Instead of having database systems be relegated to persistent state management components in these applications, our call to the database community is for reimagining database programming models and architectures for this new world, and marry actors and database systems into a new abstraction.
+Instead of having database systems be relegated to persistency providers in these applications, our call to the database community is for reimagining database programming models and architectures for this new world, and bring together actors with relational database systems.